-You might think it’d be more straightforward when it comes to vegetables; after all, all vegetables are good for most people, so they must be good for most dogs, too, right?
-Unfortunately, that’s not the case.
+Safest and Best Veggies for Dogs.
+Since dogs require very different nutrition than humans, it can be difficult to determine which vegetable dogs should eat.
+You might think it’d be more straightforward when it comes to the safest and best veggies for dogs.
+All vegetables are good for most people, so they must be good for most dogs, too, right?

-In fact, while many vegetables like carrots, peas, and broccoli contain a whole host of important minerals, vitamins, and dietary fiber—all of which are important for bone and heart health, maintaining a healthy weight – some vegetables should not be fed to dogs, as they can be downright toxic.
+Many vegetables like carrots, peas, and broccoli contain a whole host of important minerals, vitamins, and dietary fiber—all of which are important for bone and heart health, maintaining a healthy weight.
+Yet some vegetables should not be fed to dogs, as they can be downright toxic.

-In this article, we’ve rounded up the top 10 best vegetables for dogs, and we’ll teach you how to prepare and serve the healthiest ones to your furry friend.
+In this article, we’ve rounded up the Top Ten Safest and Best Veggies for Dogs, and we’ll teach you how to prepare and serve the healthiest ones to your furry friend.

-We’ll also explain which vegetables you’ll want to avoid giving to dogs, so there will be no confusion about what veggies you can or can’t feed your best friend!
+We’ll also explain which vegetables you’ll want to avoid giving to dogs, so there will be no confusion.

 Below are 10 dog-friendly vegetables, including instructions on how to prepare them.

-Additionally, even “safe” veggies can cause some dogs to experience negative symptoms like constipation and indigestion due to food sensitivities—so when including new food groups into your dog’s diet, pay attention to how they react.
+But even the safest and best veggies for dogs may cause negative symptoms like constipation and indigestion due to food sensitivities—so when including new food groups into your dog’s diet, pay attention to how they react.

 Remember, a healthy gut is your pet’s first line of defense, so it’s best to ensure your dog’s diet contains plenty of nutritious fiber.

 Before serving potatoes to dogs, make sure to wash them thoroughly and dice them into small wedges.
-Then, you can either bake or cook them on a pan with a little olive oil.
+Then, you can either bake them on a pan with a little olive oil or boil and mash them.
+Make sure they are well cooked and soft for easy digestion.

 To prepare asparagus for dogs, remove the ends from the asparagus spears and wash them rigorously.
 Then, cook them on a skillet with olive oil for 1-2 minutes.